frankbinette/dbt-learn-fbinette/models/customers.md

 {% docs customers %}

 This is the customers model.
+Reference this markdown document in schema.yml under the description field of the table.

 [Link to a Makrdown cheat sheet.](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) Link to a Makrdown cheat sheet.